afcasco/AppimageUpdater/README.md

 # AppimageUpdater
 Automatically update an AppImage to the latest github release

+Repository configuration needs one of the following:

-Edit src/main/resources/application.properties file, or add your own properties file in the same directory as the jar to have it overriden.
+- Edit src/main/resources/application.properties file if running from your IDE.

+- application.properties file in the same folder as the jar if run standalone.

+File content should be:

+- appimage.folder=/path/to/desired/folder
+- repo.owner=repositoryOwnerName
+- repo.name=repositoryName

-Downloads and moves the latest AppImage github release of a repo if it's not already detected in the specified folder.
+Downloads and moves the latest AppImage from github releases if it's not already detected in the specified folder.